Southern Paiute people: Organization of the Southern Paiute people

 One important aspect of gathering food was the social aspect, often families would come together for foraging and games and then depart and go their different ways.
-The Southern Paiutes were not organized tribally.
+The Southern Paiute were not organized tribally.
 Groups were instead made up of small family units that would occasionally come together with others to socialize.
 Each group was about 10-50 related people.
 Family ties were very important to these groups and determined group movements and interdependence among groups.
-Marriages were thus very important to the Southern Paiutes.
+Marriages were thus very important to the Southern Paiute.

 The leader of the group was called a Headman, and he would be old enough to know a lot about the land, but young enough to still participate in the tribes activities, and he usually had several different family ties within the group.
-His job was to wake early in the morning, and using his knowledge he would make specific suggestions of what he thought the tribe should do that day, and if people thought his observations were astute they would follow him, if not then they wouldn't.
+His job was to wake early in the morning, and using his knowledge he would make specific suggestions of what he thought the tribe should do that day, and if people thought his observations were astute they would follow him, if not then they would not.
 His suggestions would be based on the weather, season, and abundance of food.
 If over time they stopped following his ideas and instead turned to another, then the Headman leader title would move onto that person.
 The Headman also was supposed to settle any disputes that came up.
-Oftentimes different sub-units of the Southern Paiutes would be classified by the settlers coming in from Europe based on what they ate.
+Oftentimes, different sub-units of the Southern Paiute would be classified by the settlers coming in from Europe based on what they ate.
 So you had those who ate waada seeds, those who ate trout, those who ate cattails, etc. While the Southern Paiute people are categorized as one group, there were subgroups within the whole that were differentiated based on location and dialect.

-Subgroups Within Southern Paiute People

-The Southern Paiute People consist of several subgroups that are each unique in language, location, practices, lifestyle, and tradition.
-In the following sections, three Southern Paiute People subgroups are discussed: the Owens Valley Paiute, Kaibab Paiute, and Chemeheuvi Paiute.
-The Owens Valley Paiute reside in Owens Valley, CA and rely on water and irrigation in their society.
-The Kaibab Paiute occupied northern Arizona and southern Utah, organizing around permanent water sources; however, the remaining Kaibab Paiute are located in the Kaibab Indian Reservation.
-The Chemeheuvi, located in the Great Basin and Southwest United States, intertwine water and land ownership in songs that are considered contractually obliging in the community.
-Water management is seen as an important role within Chemeheuvi communities and is held in high regard.

-Owens Valley Paiute

-While the Owens Valley Paiute are categorized as one unified group, multiple, distinct Paiute districts formed throughout the region, each varying in complexity and organization.
-Each district developed through own political and housing systems, and established hunting and seed rights.
-Historical documents estimate that Owens Valley Paiute subgroup populations totaled to maintain approximately 1,000 members.